-Welcome to another brand new post on Core Java tutorial Series, in our last post, we have discussed the importance and how to use the method overriding & method hiding in Java.
-In this post, we are going to discuss another important feature of the Java OOPS concept, which is polymorphism.
+Polymorphism In Java: Welcome to another brand new post on the Core Java tutorial Series; in our last post, we discussed the importance and how to use the method overriding & method hiding in Java.
+In this post, we will discuss another important feature of the Java OOPS concept: polymorphism.

 Polymorphism allows us to perform a single action but in different ways.
-The word polymorphism comes from a Greek language and which means is “Many Forms.”
+Polymorphism comes from a Greek language and means “Many Forms.”
 In simple words, we can say that this is the ability of Java programming language by which “we can create functions or reference variables which behave differently in a different programming context.”

 What Is Polymorphism?